-Proper preparation for the job interview is half battle won.
+Proper preparation for the job interview is a half battle won.
 So before you go for the interview you should try to be adept with the following points to keep yourself calm and on the track which leads to success.

 1. Know the Company you are going for an interview:

 You should give adequate time to research about the company.
 This doesn’t mean that catching a glimpse of their web page is enough.
-You need to study the latest press release, editorials, annual reports and even the profiles of the top members of management, their vision and mission.
+You need to study the latest press release, editorials, annual reports and even the profiles of the top members of management, their vision, and mission.

 Knowing the vision can help you quote it with your answers.
 Like if you are going for an interview in a radio company, you can say, “I can help you to reach the target of 500,000 listeners in the city which you are planning to aim.”
-Researching about the company may even give you a picture of the work environment and about the number of employees.
+Researching the company may even give you a picture of the work environment and about the number of employees.
 You can share your answers in this light.

 2. Research about the Interviewer:

 If in case you are informed about the interviewer’s name in the interview mail then you must act like James Bond and extract all information about him with the social media platforms like LinkedIn or Facebook.
 By this, you would be able to know what their personality and experience are and after knowing a bit about interviewer you will feel more confident when you actually have a face to face interview with them.